Discover how Danielle Newport Fancher maintains an exercise routine despite living with chronic migraine.

 5. Staying active as much as possible

-When possible, I try to make decisions that make me slightly more active.
+I try to make decisions that make me slightly more active whenever possible.
 For example, I often take stairs instead of lifts or escalators.
-It helps that I live in an apartment building and have no other choice than to walk up many flights of stairs every time I come home.
+It helps that I live in an apartment building and have no choice but to walk up many flights of stairs whenever I come home.

-Also, during the workday, I try to stand in the back of larger meetings, and I take advantage of my standing desk, too.
+During the workday, I try to stand in the back of larger meetings and take advantage of my standing desk.
 Every little bit helps.

 The bright side

-While I miss my athletic, competitive self, I am hopeful that one day my migraines will be at bay, and I’ll be able to get back to competing on the tennis court.
+While I miss my athletic, competitive self, I am hopeful my migraines may lessen in frequency and severity someday.
+It's my dream to return to the tennis court and join tournaments again.

-In the meantime, sticking with low-key methods of exercise are a great solution for me.
+In the meantime, sticking with low-key exercise methods is the best solution for me.